kjasmin9/Life4137/part_1/README_pt1.md

 In Bash: ```process_fasta.sh```
-this is a script to create single fasta files for each miRNA family from the modified_mature_sequences.fas The script needs to be in directory where csv outputs of create_single_csv.py are located nano process_fasta.sh
+this is a script to create single fasta files for each miRNA family from the modified_mature_sequences.fas The script needs to be in the directory where csv outputs of create_single_csv.py are located nano process_fasta.sh

 ```